cnorick/curse-of-strahd-notes/Mad Mary.md

 (CN female human commoner)
 ## Playing Mad Mary
-- She's lost in her sorrow and barely notices
+- She's lost in her sorrow and barely notices when anyone is around
+- She says nothing in the presence of anger

+## What they Want
 ## What They Know
 [[Barovian Lore]]